veronika-simic/personal_trainer/README.md

 ## General Information

-- Personal trainer is a web page that allows users to sign up for training sessions
+- Personal trainer is a web page that allows users to preview training sessions (not responsive)

 ## Technologies
 Project is created with: